 East of Moab, the Whole Enchilada is a rugged 27 mile route that links up several trail systems from high alpine through aspen forest and finally red rock desert.
 It's best known for a shuttle one-way downhill with over 8,400 feet of descent.
-But, that doesn't come for free; there is 2,215 feet of climbing along the way.
+But, that doesn't come for free since there is over 2,200 feet of climbing along the way.
 The best Whole Enchilada Trail mounta...

 The Whole Enchilada route starts atop Burro Pass and drops through aspen forest on the way to red rock pinyon and juniper desert.
-The Whole Enchilada actually combines three major trails: Burro Pass, Hazard County and Porcupine Rim.
-The route ends down at the Colorado River along SR128.
-It is a five mile roll back into Moab.
+The Whole Enchilada actually combines four major trails: Burro Pass, Hazard County, UPS/LPS and Porcupine Rim.
+The route ends down at the Colorado River along SR128, and then its is a five mile roll back into Moab.
 Be prepared for temperature extremes - you could start up near snow in the high alpine region and roll back to town in over 100F desert.

-Overall, Whole Enchilada is the 66th most popular mountain bike trail of all 74 mountain biking rides in Utah.
+Overall, Whole Enchilada is the 61st most popular mountain bike trail of all 74 mountain biking rides in Utah.
 Several of the better mountain bike trails are nearby Whole Enchilada including White Rim Trail, Klondike Bluffs Trail, Slickrock Bike Trail, Monitor and Merrimac Trail, Poison Spider Trail and Porcupine Rim Trail.

 © 1997-2020 · TRAILSOURCE.COM · All Rights Reserved.